Dry rub chicken wings are rubbed with a smoky and sweet coating and then baked to crispy perfection.

 At the end of the recipe, it called for melting 4 Tbs of butter.
 Pour it over the chicken.

-Make a bowl of blue cheese dressing to dip them into and a side of crunchy carrots.
+Make a bowl of blue cheese dressing to dip them into.
+And here you are……..

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!